rh-ecosystem-edge/nvidia-ci/README.md

 $ NVIDIAGPU_SINGLE_MIG_PROFILE=1  ## any value of int type, usually 0-5 are valid
 $ make run-tests
 ```
-2. Run only mig testcase(s) on an existing cluster which has GPU operator installed,
+2. Running only MIG testcase(s) on an existing cluster which has GPU operator installed,
 e.g. after executing step 1.
 MIG testcase(s) can be used from either nvidiagpu or
 mig package.
 MIG is used in this example.
 In the other case, use `TEST_FEATURES="nvidiagpu"`
 to execute the testcase from nvidiagpu package.